luisreylara/linux/README.md

-# linux
+# All about using linux
-linux activities

-1999
+## 1999
-Introduction to linux using Debian
+* Introduction to linux using Debian
-Morelia, Michoacan México
+* Morelia, Michoacan.
+México